 100ml coconut rum (make them virgin by leaving this out)

 400ml can coconut milk

 - Cut the pineapple and add 200g of it to your blender, along with the coconut rum, agave nectar, and coconut milk.
 Blitz everything until it’s as smooth as possible.

 - Pour the mixture through a sieve to remove any fibres or bits that haven’t been blended

 - Slice the remaining 50g of pineapple chunks so they are thinner.
 Add these to your ice lolly moulds.

 - Top the moulds with the blended mixture and pop a lolly stick in each one

 - Freeze overnight and enjoy!

-Top tip: if your ice lolly mould doesn’t have a lid, cover with two layers of foil before adding the lolly sticks, then pierce with the lolly stick, this will keep them upright whilst the ice cream is freezing
+Tip: If your ice lolly mould doesn’t have a lid, cover with two layers of foil before adding the lolly sticks, then pierce with the lolly stick, this will keep them upright whilst the ice cream is freezing